sikai00/tp/docs/UserGuide.md

 ## 7. Features

 This section guides you on how to use features available in *MyInsuRec*.
-We lay out the command and parameters needed to use the feature, show an example input as well as its expected behaviour.
+We lay out the command and parameters needed to use the feature, show some examples as well as its expected behaviour.
 We also include some tips and tricks (yay!) on how you can better use the feature and *MyInsuRec*.

-Do take some time to read the following note to better understand how you can use this section!
+**Do take some time to read the following note** to better understand how you can use this section!

 <div markdown="block" class="alert alert-info">